SalmanSaalu/Vendor-Management-System/README.md

 `api/auth/login/` <br/>

 note:&nbsp; For every user registered in django user model will return a token when the `api/auth/login/` with the POST request is called.
-But only the token corresponding to the adminUser can access the API endpoints (permissionClass=isAdminUSer).
+But only the token corresponding to the adminUser can access the API endpoints (permissionClass=isAdminUser).

 ## Overview